How To Run a Lean Startup: What Does It Mean To Be ‘Lean’

 Pursue perfection: establish a culture of continuous improvement.

 Lean is all about continuous improvement - cutting out waste and improving your product DURING its production.
 Lean is similar to Agile, another popular methodology in software development, but differs in that it is not focused on short sprints and instead works on continual improvement and reducing waste.

 It’s fairly easy to see how Lean, a methodology that originated in mechanical production, can be applied to digital products.
 For most of the guiding principles, software-specific elements come into play.
 For example:

-Define value: use data and analytics to assess customer needs.
+Define value: use research, data and analytics to assess customer needs.
 Unlike traditional marketing, you have access to digital behaviours that can help prove a need for your product.

-Map value stream: features and functionality should be created to help users accomplish needs.
+Map value stream: features and functionality should be created to help users accomplish their needs.
 Any excess functions/features are ‘waste’ and can be discarded or reduced.

 Create flow: use UX design principles to establish a smooth interface between customers and software.
 Cut out unnecessary steps.